eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 This is true even if the WSCD is not delivered by the Wallet Provider but is integrated into the User device.
 For more information, see [Section 4.5](#45-wscd-architecture-types).
-Other actors in the ecosystem do not need to interact with or explicitly trust a WSCD supplier.
+Other actors in the ecosystem do not need to interact with or explicitly trust a WSCA or WSCD supplier.
 As explained in [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wallet-unit-attestations-to-the-wallet-unit)), Wallet Providers provide Wallet Unit Attestations (WUA) to the Wallet Unit.
-The WUA attests that the Wallet Unit and all of its components, including the WSCD, comply with the relevant requirements.
+The WUA attests that the Wallet Unit and all of its components, including the WSCA/WSCD, comply with the relevant requirements.

 ### 3.4 Person Identification Data (PID) Providers